Symplectic annular Khovanov homology and fixed point localizations: Background

 \subsection{Seidel-Smith's localization theorem}

-In this subsection we introduce Seidel and Smith's localization theorem for order two actions on Lagrangian Floer cohomology.
+In this subsection we introduce Seidel and Smith's localization theorem for order-two actions on Lagrangian Floer cohomology.
 We begin by introducing some terminology necessary to stating their hypotheses.
 The following two definitions are drawn from Large \cite{Large}.

 \begin{definition} Let $M$ be a symplectic manifold containing Lagrangians $\eL_0$ and $\eL_1$.
 A \emph{set of polarization data} for $(M, \eL_0, \eL_1)$ is a triple $\mathfrak p = (E, F_0, F_1)$ such that \begin{itemize} \item $E$ is a symplectic vector bundle over $M$, and \item $F_i$ is a Lagrangian subbundle of $E|_{\eL_i}$ for $i=0,1$. \end{itemize} \end{definition}